mrbuilder1961/ChatPatches/README.md

 ## Possible features

-- Chat search box, with regex search capabilities
+- Chat search feature, with regex search capabilities
 - Message counter (x2 or x3 appearing after multiple messages)
+- Modrinth page
 - Smooth message receive
-- Modrinth page
+- Make Fabric API optional, but disables boundary messages

 ## Changelog

-See individual releases for specific changelogs, a full one will be made at some point.
+See individual releases for specific changelogs, a full one may be made at some point.

 ## Wont fix/add